 You will be referred urgently to a fit clinic where a specialist neurologist will investigate you further by organizing EEG and further imaging of the brain.

 While being investigated and pending a diagnosis, for your own safety and that of others, you should not drive or operate heavy machinery, in case you have another fit at a critical time.
-Similarly, you will be advised not to go swimming or bathe alone, for fear of drowning.
+Similarly, you will be advised not to go swimming or bathing alone, for fear of drowning.

 Was this helpful?